1

 齊伐宋,宋急,蘇代乃遺燕昭王書曰:

 Qi attacked Song.
-Song was urgent, and Su Dai then sent King Zhao of Yan a book saying:
+Song was in urgent danger, and Su Dai then sent King Zhao of Yan a letter saying:

 49